OkraFramework/OkraFramework.github.io/documentation/okra_app_framework/getting_started_adding_to_an_existing_project.md

 {% endhighlight %}

-4. Change the 'App.xaml' definition to derive from OkraApplication (note that you can keep any existing resources and namespace definitions if desired),
+<li>Change the 'App.xaml' definition to derive from OkraApplication (note that you can keep any existing resources and namespace definitions if desired),</li>

 {% highlight c# %}
 <okra:OkraApplication